 DescriptionEvery gardener can relate to having a bad hair day, especially after a long day of planting.
 Thankfully, with Mad about Mangave® 'Bad Hair Day', you'll never worry about having the worst hair in your garden!
 This perennial produces narrow leaves that clump together to form a head of hair - perfectly suited for your patio or deck containers.
 Wear your messy hair proudly.

 Wait, what is Mangave?
 It's a hybrid that combines the color and texture of Manfreda with the habit of Agave.
 They come in a wide range of colors, shapes, and sizes, so there really is one for every garden.
-This delightful succulent is perennial in zones 7-11, but colder zones can grow them as annuals or bring them indoors as houseplants for winter.
+This delightful succulent is perennial in zones 7b-11, but colder zones can grow them as annuals or bring them indoors as houseplants for winter.
 They're deer and rabbit resistant, drought tolerant, easy to grow, native to North America, and are perfectly suited for containers.
-Try planting one - and soon - you'll be Mad about Mangave®!DetailsBotanical name: Mangave 'Bad Hair Day' Patent #: USPP 30,279 Common name: Mangave Zone: 7-11 Sun exposure: Sun (> 6 hours sun) Height x width: 8-10″ tall x 16-20" wide Foliage color: Blue and purple Season of interest: Summer to fall Uses: Background, border, rock garden, specimen, house plant, dry soils, containers, focal point.
-How To GrowSoil: Dry to average well-draining soil.
+Try planting one - and soon - you'll be Mad about Mangave®!DetailsBotanical name: Mangave 'Bad Hair Day' Patent #: USPP 30,279 Common name: Mangave Zone: 7b-11 Sun exposure: Sun (> 6 hours sun) Height x width: 8-10″ tall x 18-20" wide Foliage color: Blue and purple Season of interest: Summer to fall Bloom time: Grown for foliage Features: Rare & unusual, dry soils, drought tolerant, container plants, native Uses: Background, border, rock garden, specimen, house plant, dry soils, containers, focal point How To GrowSoil: Dry to average well-draining soil.
 Light: Requires full sun (6+ hours sun) for the best growth and coloration.
 Water: Drought tolerant once established, but still appreciates supplemental water during hot months.
-Spacing: 1-1.5 ft apart Fertilizing: If desired, apply a minimal amount of all-purpose garden fertilizer around the plant in early summer.
+Spacing: 20 inches apart Fertilizing: If desired, apply a minimal amount of all-purpose garden fertilizer around the plant in early summer.
 Winterizing: Keep dry through the winter.
 If growing outside hardiness zone, bring indoors for the winter until spring.
 Maintenance & pruning: Requires little to no care.
 You may notice "pups" growing around the base.
 These can be removed and transplanted elsewhere.